SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 This test verifies whether the error message shows up after a random email is given in the 'Send Me Instructions' web page.

 #### 3. Practice Page Test I ####
-This complete test script consists of nine tests on the http://www.qaclickacademy.com/practice.php page which is referred to as the Practice Page:
+This complete test file consists of nine tests on the http://www.qaclickacademy.com/practice.php page which is referred to as the Practice Page:
 * ***CheckboxExampleTitle***
 This test script verifies if the title for the 'Checkbox Example' contains the expected text 'Checkbox'.
 * ***DropDownExampleTitle***